pryv/config-template-pryv.io/pryv.io/cluster/upgrades/from-1.5-to-1.6/DATABASE-UPGRADE-FROM-1.5-TO-1.6.md

 ## Steps

-1. Set your Pryv.io root folder
+1. Stop any running containers: run
     ```
-    PRYV_CONF_ROOT=<your PRYV_CONF_ROOT path>
+    In <your PRYV_CONF_ROOT path> run
+    ./stop-pryv
     ```
-2. Stop any running containers: run
+2. Set your Pryv.io root folder
     ```
-    docker stop $(docker ps -a -q)
-   Ask Ilia - maybe better - ./stop-pryv
+    PRYV_CONF_ROOT=<your PRYV_CONF_ROOT path>
     ```
-3. Start first MongoDB upgrade step while being in the folder of this tutorial:
+3. Go to the folder where is this tutorial and start first MongoDB upgrade step while being in the folder of this tutorial:
     ```
      PRYV_CONF_ROOT=$PRYV_CONF_ROOT docker-compose -f mongo-upgrade-from-3.6-to-4.2.yml up --detach pryvio_mongodb_migration_step_1
     ```